Skip to content

 Although I love using JS frameworks for web apps, static websites often do not need to implement any sort of reactivity or server-side interaction, and a build step slows down development and adds unnecessary complexity.

-However, even a small static webpage like this could benefit from having some sort of reusable component system: my webpage's showcase projects all follow the same exact structure for uniformity, but the markup for each of them has to be defined individually, making them harder to read and maintain.
-Unfortunately, HTML does not provide any no-JS way to reuse parts of the webpage.
+However, even a small static webpage like this could benefit from having some sort of reusable component system: my webpage's showcase projects all follow the same exact structure for uniformity, but the markup for each of them has to be defined individually, making the code harder to read and maintain.
+Unfortunately, HTML does not provide any no-JS way to reuse fragments of webpages.

 Xenon addresses this issue; an extremely small drop-in library with no dependencies that offers a flexible way to compose easily reusable and maintainable markup.